colyseus/colyseus-unity-sdk/README.md

 - It will add this string as a suffix to attachments of the release (example: plugins-0.11.0.zip

-2. Check Github releases for new draft (can take a while) Change the releasenotes if necessary
+2. Check Github releases for new draft (can take a while)

+Change the release notes if necessary

 3. Publish Release